trueos/pcbsd/src-qt5/docs/preinstall.rst

 .. image:: images/vbox1.png

-To create the virtual machine, click the "New" button to start the new virtual machine wizard.
+Click the "New" button to start the new virtual machine wizard.
 Click the "Next" button to see the screen in Figure 2.6b.

 **Figure 2.6b: Type in a Name and Select the Operating System for the New Virtual Machine**